ggmziray/MITbadbank/README.md

 ## Description

-This app presents a fictional bank without security (hence, Bad Bank).
+Bad Bank is one of the Capstone Projects for MIT - Masters Fullstack Development course with MERN.
+This app presents a fictional bank without security (hence, Bad Bank) and incorporates concepts such as hooks, context, routing, and form validations.

 ## Features